Short Ribs with Black Eyed Peas

 Braised on the stovetop

-Pro tip - The caramelization on the sear will add a nice flavor to the dish. - Saute - To the same pan, add the remaining oil and saute the onions and garlic with the cinnamon stick and bay leaves until the onions are translucent.
+Pro tip – The caramelization on the sear will add a nice flavor to the dish. - Sauté – To the same pan, add the remaining oil, then sauté the onions and garlic with the cinnamon stick and bay leaves until the onions are translucent.

-- Cook - Cover the pan and cook on low heat for 1½ to 2 hours or until the black-eyed peas and short ribs are fork tender.
-Stir occasionally, making sure to add ½ cup of water at a time to prevent it from scorching at the bottom.
+- Cook – Cover the pan and cook on low heat for 1½ to 2 hours or until the black-eyed peas and short ribs are fork-tender.
+Stir occasionally, adding 1/2 cup of water at a time to prevent scorching at the bottom.

 - Garnish – Taste and adjust seasoning.
 Then, sprinkle some chopped parsley on top and serve hot.